 - Line two baking sheets with parchment then sprinkle heavily with rye flour.

-- Transfer the dough to a floured work surface and divide in 5-6 pieces.
+- Transfer the dough to a floured working surface and dividintoin 5-6 pieces.
 Transfer the round to one of the parchment lined baking sheets.
 Wet your hands and shape each half into a flattened round about 20-25cm in diameter, rewetting your hands as needed to keep the dough from sticking.

-- Poke a hole in the middle of each round,I use a small cup, and enlarge it to about 2 inches wide.
+- Poke a hole in the middle of each round bread,I use a small cup, and enlarge it to about 2 inches wide.

 - With wet hands, smooth the top of each round, then using a fork, poke holes evenly all over the round, then dust with a generous sprinkling of rye flour.Finally cover with plastic sheet or wet linen towel, and keep 1-2 hours in a warm place (I use oven with oven light on).